Émile Dewoitine: World War II

 After the successful invasion of France by Germany in 1940 culminated in an armistice with Germany and the creation of the Vichy government, Dewoitine briefly tried to start a business in the United States.
 This caused him to be tried for treason under the Vichy government.
 Dewoitine went back to work with SIPA which, after an agreement between the Vichy government and German authorities, was manufacturing trainer aircraft intended for the Luftwaffe, including a derivative of the Arado Ar 96, which would later be known as the SIPA S.10.

 Postwar exile

-Facing charges of collaborationism after the liberation of France, Dewoitine moved to Spain, where he developed a derivative of the D.520 with Hispano Aviación.
+Facing charges of collaborationism after the liberation of France, Dewoitine fled to Spain, where he developed a derivative of the D.520 with Hispano Aviación.
 He later went to Argentina, where he worked for the Industria Aeronáutica Militar, developing the Pulqui I, the first South American jet plane, and Colibrí, a trainer aircraft.
 In France, Dewoitine was condemned in absentia to a 20-year forced labour term in 1948.
 At the end of this career, he resided in Switzerland.
-Once his crimes were prescribed, he returned to France and finished his life in Toulouse.
+Once his crimes were prescribed under the statute of limitations, he returned to France and finished his life in Toulouse.